Vicksburg Citizens' Appeal: Formation

 The goal of the newspaper would be to publish information on happenings in the black community at a local, national, and international level.
 Civil rights activists started the newspaper because of an inability to get existing local media outlets to cover civil rights activities.
 In particular, the local newspaper serving the Vicksburg, Mississippi, area, The Vicksburg Post, largely avoided coverage of the African American community at large.
 In discussing the Citizens' Appeal, the Columbia Journalism Review stated that in March 1964, the African American community of Vicksburg had boycotted the Post after it refused to use courtesy titles for African Americans.
 Following the boycott, the Post began to use titles, but confined coverage of the African American community to a section of their paper titled "Among Colored Folks".
-Additionally, Shirley specifically stated that local media censorship regarding violence by white people against black people as a primary reason for starting the newspaper.
+Additionally, Shirley specifically stated that local media censorship regarding violence by white people against black people was a primary reason for starting the newspaper.

 According to Cowan, the people who established the newspaper referred to it in fundraising efforts as the "first community civil-rights newspaper in Mississippi".
 The newspaper was one of several established by civil rights activists in the state during the civil rights movement, with historian Julius E. Thompson stating that the number of commercial African American newspapers in Mississippi increased from three in the 1950s to ten in the 1960s.
 The growth of these newspapers was also due in part to the conservative nature of the state's largest African American newspaper, the Jackson Advocate, which had limited coverage on the ongoing civil rights protests occurring in the state.